File sizes and formats

 Estimate the on-disk size of an Ertas export before you train, plus what you actually download for each catalog model.

-The two artifacts Ertas produces from a successful run have very different storage profiles.
+A successful Ertas run produces a LoRA adapter, and optionally a GGUF bundle and a full safetensors model, each with a very different storage profile.
 The GGUF bundle is hundreds of MB to a few GB, depending on the base model, and is what you ship into an app.
 The LoRA adapter is tens of MB regardless of base size, and is what you keep as your source of truth.
+The full safetensors export is the largest, roughly fp16 size, and exists so you can keep training on the model.

 This page lays out the size math, gives concrete estimates for the most common catalog models at Q4_K_M, and explains the storage-quota implications.
 For the upstream story of why GGUF is the shipped format, see GGUF overview.
 For the size-vs-quality trade-offs the quantization step controls, see Quantization.